ML-Bioinfo-CEITEC/genomic_benchmarks/README.md

    pip install torch>=1.9.0

 ```

+For the package development, use Python 3.8 (ideally 3.8.9).

 ## Usage

 The function `download_dataset` downloads the full-sequence form of the required benchmark (splitted into train and test sets, one folder for each class).
 If not specified otherwise, the data will be stored in `.genomic_benchmarks` subfolder of your home directory.
 By default, the dataset is obtained from our cloud cache (`use_cloud_cache=True`).